HMS Ark Royal (91)

-The wreck was discovered in December 2002 by an American underwater survey company using sonar mounted on an autonomous underwater vehicle, under contract from the BBC for the filming of a documentary about the ship, at a depth of about 1000 m and approximately 30 nmi from Gibraltar.
+The wreck was discovered in December 2002 by an American underwater survey company using sonar mounted on an autonomous underwater vehicle, under contract from the BBC for the filming of a documentary about the ship, at a depth of about 1000 m and about 30 nmi from Gibraltar.

 Design

 In 1923, the Admiralty prepared a 10-year building programme which included an aircraft carrier and 300 aircraft for the Fleet Air Arm.
 The economic downturn following the First World War caused it to be postponed.
 In 1930, the Director of Naval Construction, Sir Arthur Johns, began to update the plans for the carrier by incorporating recently developed technology.
 His aim was to increase the number of aircraft carried by shortening the landing and take-off distances of aircraft using arrestor gear and compressed steam catapults respectively, which would make more deck space available for storage and aircraft preparation.
 Along with the inclusion of two hangar decks, this allowed Ark Royal to carry up to 72 aircraft, although the development of larger and heavier aircraft during the carrier's construction meant that the actual number carried was between 50 and 60.
-Ark Royal featured an enclosed hangar design where the flight deck was the 'strength deck' and was strongly built with .75in (19mm) thick Ducol steel plating.
+Ark Royal featured an enclosed hangar design (Note: Norman Friedman: When the flight deck becomes the strength deck, the aircraft hangars are then enclosed within the hull structure.
+The terms, 'enclosed' and 'open' hangars do not, strictly speaking, refer to a hangar that is closed or open on the sides, but rather to whether the hangar is, respectively, below or above the strength deck) where the flight deck was the 'strength deck' (Note: Friedman: The flight deck was designed with .75 in of Ducol steel.
+The enclosed hangar design required a deck of approximately this thickness to ensure adequate hull integrity, so the limited armour protection was a by-product of the enclosed hangar design.
+The strength deck is designed to carry structural loading in combination with the hull girder and side and bottom plating.
+Ship's structure above the strength deck is termed 'superstructure'.
+Ducol steel was an advanced type of high tensile steel which had great strength and was often used to provide armour for splinter protection.) and was strongly built with 0.75in (19mm) thick Ducol steel plating.
 The two hangar decks were thus enclosed within the hull girder, which also gave splinter protection to the hangars.
 The machinery spaces were protected by 4.5 in belt armour.
 Three lifts moved aircraft between the hangars and the flight deck.